ryan-p-randall/research-notebook/capal16.md

    feature: pocket-notebooks.jpg
    thumb: pocket-notebooks-crop.jpg
 ---
 <!--

-Title & Abstract:

-> Productive Interpretations: Encouraging Patron Agency through Cultural Criticism

-> This paper builds on work by scholars such as Janice Radway, Benedict Anderson, Wayne Wiegand, and Henry A. Giroux to show how librarians can productively turn to cultural criticism to better comprehend how patrons exert agency within democratic societies.
-The paper will suggest modes of engagement with faculty students and outreach that encourage investigations of agency, power, subject positions through encouraging patrons’ processes of producing identities and subject positions.
-This encouragement of accounting for patrons’ productive interpretive processes allows LIS to recognize a fuller range of the types of agency we support, as well as assist patrons in furthering their critical engagement with relations of power within and beyond library doors.

-Outline (~20 min total):
+Outline (Aim for ~18 min total):

-- [ ] Introduction (2-4 minutes?; overview of what I'll discuss, probably ties to other work so far at conference)
+- [ ] Introduction (4 minutes?; overview of what I'll discuss, probably ties to other work so far at conference)
+- [ ] cultural studies understanding of agency and cultural criticism
+   - [ ] agency
+   - [ ] cultural criticism
+- [ ] common discussion of what libraries contribute to agency: instrumentalized knowledge
+   - [ ] Buschman
-   - [ ] Probably bring Wiegand into the mix early, either via "To Reposition a Research Agenda: What American Studies Can Teach the LIS Community about the Library in the Life of the User" or something similar?
+   - [ ] Wiegand via "To Reposition a Research Agenda: What American Studies Can Teach the LIS Community about the Library in the Life of the User"
+- [ ]
 - [ ] Present the account of "agency" that I'm working from (7 minutes?)
    - [ ] Idea of agonistic democracy via Laclau & Mouffe and/or Grossberg
    - [ ] Account of agency and productivity of subject / identity